cometbft/cometbft/spec/p2p/reactor/README.md

 ## Overview

-The following _grammar_ is a simplified representation of the expected sequence of calls from the p2p layer to a reactor:
+The following _grammar_ is a simplified representation of the expected sequence of calls from the p2p layer to a reactor.

+TODO: limitations

 ```abnf
 start           = registration on-start *peer-management on-stop